 It’s important to start by telling you about my eating habits: I’m vegan adjacent.
 That means I enjoy vegetables, but I’d rather wrap my entire being around a beautifully cooked steak with visible sizzling herbs and a pink Crayola couldn’t create.
-It means I believe a whole red snapper will cure whatever ails me, anything with real butter will undoubtedly taste like the blood of god, and I will overlook the lard they mention in my favorite box of cornbread mix.
+It means I believe a whole red snapper will cure whatever ails me, anything with real butter will undoubtedly taste like the blood of god, and I will overlook the lard they mention in my favorite box of cornbread mix while also serving some artisan bread on the side.
 Yes, vegan adjacent.
 Now hold that thought for a second.

 Picture it: Early May in Amsterdam, I’m slightly hungry after a week of traveling and a long day of walking along the canals, frolicking through passage ways, and train hopping to parts of the city outsiders rarely visit, and since I’ve moved on from the not-so-seasoned Dutch food this beautiful country has to offer, finding a delicious meal that I haven’t yet had is difficult.
 A voice comes to me in the form of a Facebook message, jokingly saying “I know you dislike vegan restaurants and hate vegans, but you must try Mooshka.”
 To be clear, I don’t hate vegans, I just hate their missionary-like approach to converting others.
 I do strongly dislike those with newfound gluten allergies, however.
 So what did I do?
 Called a friend and we jumped on the train at Amsterdam Centraal Station and we made our way downtown, riding fast, faces passed, we were Mooshka bound.